PowerPoint Font Embedding – Best Practices

 A bullet is selected, and the preview in the upper right corner is labelled BULLET.
 When the font name is not displaying here, you are inserting a non-embeddable bullet from an Apple system font.
 Saving the file displays this dialog:

 System Font Regular isn’t an actual font.
-It’s a pointer to whatever font macOS is currently using to display opertaing system text.
+It’s a pointer to whatever font macOS is currently using to display operating system text.
 The font can change between releases of macOS, but the pointer retains the same name.

 Unsupported Font File Format